Astrofriend's homepage

 Separation of stars and Deep Sky Objects, Gimp

-The test image I use is the NGC 7000 nebula, California Nebula.
-Camera is a Nikon D800 DSLR and the lens Pentax 645 FA 300 mm f/4 ED lens.
-Exposure 24x240 seconds at iso 400.
-Photo taken in a Borlte Class 4 area.
+The test image I use is NGC 7000, the California Nebula.
+The camera is a Nikon D800 DSLR and the lens a Pentax 645 FA 300 mm f/4 ED lens.
+Exposure 24x240 seconds at ISO 400.
+This photo is taken in a Bortle Class 4 area.
 It's in 32 bit floating point format.
 Flat and photometric color calibrated.
 The edges has been cropped.
-In Gimp I have increased the saturation, crank up the gamma and set its base level, that's all.
+In Gimp I have increased the saturation, crank up the gamma a bit and set its base level, that's all.

 Working copies: